 It's no secret that diversity in writing and publishing was a hot topic in 2019.
 One of our IngramSpark authors, Crystal Swain-Bates, uses her platform to speak about the importance of diversity in publishing—stressing how it affects children growing up when they don't see themselves represented in literature.

 "By self-publishing, I was able to bring characters to life that were as dark or light brown as I wanted them to be, with full lips and noses, hairstyles like braids and afro puffs, and names like Makayla.
 It’s that kind of nuance that makes my work both unique and necessary, and why self-publishing was the best choice for me and for other underrepresented authors."

 - Crystal Swain Bates, Author of Big Hair, Don't Care

-If your writing depicts an authentic diverse experience, I encourage you to join in the conversation through #OwnVoices.
-To learn more about how Duyvis recommends usage of #OwnVoices hashtag go to http://www.corinneduyvis.net/ownvoices/.
+If your writing depicts an authentic diverse experience, I encourage you to join the conversation through #OwnVoices.
+To learn more about how Duyvis recommends the usage of the #OwnVoices hashtag, go to http://www.corinneduyvis.net/ownvoices/.